knightazura/ghost-sdk/Git-workflow.md

 Firstly, **always work on a branch**, it will make your life much easier - honest.
 Not touching the master branch will also simplify keeping your fork up-to-date.

-*Note:* If you are not confortable with git & using rebase, make a special 'merge' branch of your branch to do these things on, then if something goes awry you can always go back to your working branch and try again.
+*Note:* If you are not comfortable with git & using rebase, make a special 'merge' branch of your branch to do these things on, then if something goes awry you can always go back to your working branch and try again.

 #### Clean-up history